-What the Malbim Says about the Generation that Built the Tower of Bavel
+What Malbim Says about the Generation that Built the Tower of Bavel

-So what follows in the Malbim translated in English.
+So what follows is the Malbim translated in English.

 The event of Dor Haflagah/the Generation of Dispersion occurred in the days of Peleg who was born 101 years after the Mabul.

 And Noach and his sons certainly had only one language.